rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 ### Joystick

-The Joystick is not technically a required component, because you can actually control the MAV over command line.
+The Joystick is not technically a required component, because it is possible to control your MAV over command line.
 It does make things easier, however.
-We recommend XBOX 360 controllers, because they are super easy to use and pretty cheap.
+We recommend XBOX 360 controllers and have default parameters set for the XBOX configuration.
+Other joysticks are supported, but you may need to perform custom axis and button mappings.

 ## Wiring diagram